BartDeWaal/ERPN/README.md

 # ERPN
 *An RPN  calculator written in Python*

-**This is not yet ready for use**
-Keyboard shortcuts, layout and other major interface changes will still be made without remorse.

 The goal is to create a calculator that has a much easier and more usable interface for "live" use than dc.